nhtY/pizza-cloud/README.md

 I am trying to apply the knowledge I am gaining from the book.
 So it is an ongoing project now.
 ---
 ## Current State
+Yes, the design is not beautiful for now. :(

 **root path**
 ![img](https://user-images.githubusercontent.com/89942570/210180151-a69467b1-cc18-45fd-b475-50000ef685fb.png)